duniter/duniter/doc/HTTP_API.md

 **Goal**

-GET last received valid [Membership](https://github.com/c-geek/ucoin/blob/master/doc/Registry.md#membership) document.
+GET last received valid [Membership](https://github.com/c-geek/ucoin/blob/master/doc/Registry.md#membership) document, which has been used for for current contract.

 **Parameters**